 Warner Glen Campground

 Warner Glen Campground sits right on the banks of Chapman Brook, so campers have access to the brook and river for swimming (and launching canoes and kayaks, but your dog probably can’t join you in that.)
 What they can join you in is walking through all the beautiful surrounds and enjoying the peaceful view over the river.

 Charlie’s Flat is one of a few small campgrounds situated along the picturesque and tranquil Lane Poole Reserve, so if you’re down for some definite downtime with your dog, this is where to go.
 There are 16 campsites suitable for tents, campervans or trailers and the ground is equipped with BBQ pits and tables.

 Want more?
-Here are the best dog-friendly bars in Perth.
+Here are the most beautiful camping spots in WA.

 Image credit: Alvan Nee